 Current Environment: Compensation and Benefits Survey of the Dietetics Profession

 The Academy responded to members' requests for information on salaries by conducting its first survey in 2002 and has continued the survey generally every two years.
-The full report of the 2017 Compensation and Benefits Survey of the Dietetics Profession is available for free for Academy members ($250 for non-members) at eatrightPRO.org/salarysurvey.
+The full report of the 2021 Compensation and Benefits Survey of the Dietetics Profession is available for free for Academy members ($250 for non-members) at eatrightPRO.org/salarysurvey.

-In the 2017 survey, specific work settings for which median hourly wages are highest include:
+In the 2021 survey, specific work settings for which median hourly wages are highest include:

-- Pharmaceutical or nutrition products manufacturer, distributor or retailer
+- Pharmaceutical or nutrition products manufacturer, distributor, or retailer

 - Contract food management company

-- College, university, or teaching-hospital faculty
+- College, university, or academic medical center

+Many factors play a role in a practitioner's salary level.
 For example, compensation for the majority of employees working in hospitals or long-term care facilities is tied to the organization’s salary structure, frequently called common pay-graded positions.
 Human resource departments may grade RDN or NDTR positions against a benchmark position, using position descriptions for making comparisons among different types of health care providers.
 Physical therapists, for example, may have a higher pay grade than RDNs because they have clearly defined practice roles and advanced education is required for entry-level practice.
-And physical therapists have been billing for services and contributing to the overall income of the organization for a long time, which also increases their pay-grade level.
+Physical therapists have also been billing for services and contributing to the overall income of the organization for a long time, which increases their pay-grade level.

-If jobs grow at this rate and organizations experience difficulty filling positions, nurses and pharmacists may experience dramatic increases in base pay and perks such as sign-on bonuses.
-The Bureau also reported that pharmacists are becoming involved in drug therapy decision making and patient counseling.
+If jobs grow at this rate and organizations experience difficulty filling positions, nurses and pharmacists may experience dramatic increases in base pay and perks, such as sign-on bonuses.
+The bureau also reported that pharmacists are becoming involved in drug therapy decision-making and patient counseling.
 This implies that pharmacists are providing services that make a difference to the overall effectiveness of the organization, its bottom line and the health of clients and patients.

-RDNs therefore are not able to compare their salaries to allied health professionals solely based upon similarity of education and experience.
+RDNs are not able to compare their salaries to allied health professionals solely based upon similarity of education and experience.
 Those factors are not the sole drivers of higher compensation that other allied health professionals may be receiving.